Sync System¶

 Important

 These are different values.
-The password salt is for auth verification, the encryption salt is for encrypting API keys and content.
+The password salt is for constructing the transport hash, the server salt protects against DB breach cracking, and the encryption salt is for encrypting API keys and content.

 async function hashPasswordForTransport(password: string, salt?: string): Promise<string> {